ethanjli/linear-position-control/clients/pipettor/README.md

 ## Control

 Position control is done by PID control.
 Note that control parameters are tuned for operation with a monoject tuberculin syringe and may be vary across motors and syringes.
+Note that the potentiometer position readings at the limits of motion are hard-coded by the `minPosition` and `maxPosition` constants.